,

 How to Make Elderberry Tea

-Nothing against elderberry syrup, but I prefer my gelatin in coffee and my elderberries in tea.
+Nothing against elderberry syrup, but I prefer my gelatin in coffee and my organic elderberries in tea.
 It’s quick, simple, and comforting when I’m feeling under the weather.

-Without further ado, here’s how to make a “cuppa” elderberry tea that’s good for the body and soothing for the soul:
+Here’s how to make a “cuppa” elderberry tea that’s good for the body and soothing for the soul:

 Immune-Boosting Elderberry Tea Recipe